Game Day Nutrition [Ultimate Athlete Guide]

 What to eat 3-4 hrs before a game

-Since most youth athletes have games after school, don’t skimp on lunch.
+Depending on what time the game starts, don’t skimp on lunch.
 You should eat a hearty balanced meal, high in carbohydrates, moderate protein and low fat.

 When you have 3-4 hours before your game, it’s best to eat a balanced meal that includes: